pghalliday/alarmist/README.md

 by the monitor then the 'ALARMIST_WORKING_DIRECTORY' environment variable will have already been set.

+A job can also be flagged as a service.
+Services are processes that are not supposed to exit.
+As such they will be shown as OK as long as they are running and error if they exit.
+The main use case is to capture the logs from a long running process, such as a web server, separately.

 <name>: The name of the job
 <command>: The command to start the job
 <arg>: arguments for the command